14 charred to death in massive fire at building in Jharkhand's Dhanbad

-At least 14 people, including women and children, were charred to death and several others injured, after a major fire broke out in a multi-storey building in Jharkhand’s Dhanbad district on Tuesday evening, officials said.
+At least 14 people, including women and children, were charred to death, after a major fire broke out in a multi-storey building in Jharkhand's Dhanbad district on Tuesday evening, officials said.

-The blaze erupted at 6 pm on the second floor of Ashirwad Tower in Dhanbad’s Joraphatak area, around 160 km from state capital Ranchi, they said.
+A total of 14 people were injured in the blaze that erupted at 6 pm on the second floor of Ashirwad Tower in Dhanbad's Joraphatak area, around 160 km from state capital Ranchi, they said.

-Around 40 fire tenders were pressed into service to douse the flames, the officials said.

-“The death toll is 14 at present and 11 people are under treatment.
+“The death toll is 14 at present...
 The exact cause of the fire is yet to be ascertained,” Chief Secretary Sukhdev Singh told PTI.

 The fatalities include 10 women and three children, a senior police officer said.

+Around 15 fire tenders were pressed into service to douse the flames, the officials said.

+Officer-in-Charge of Bank More Police Station P K Singh said initial reports suggest that a curtain caught fire from the flames of an earthen lamp in one of the flats of the building.

-Chief Minister Hemant Soren said the district administration is working on an emergency basis and the injured are being treated.
+Governor Ramesh Bais and Chief Minister Hemant Soren expressed grief over the incident, and said the district administration is working on an emergency basis.

 "The death of people due to the fire in Dhanbad is extremely heart-wrenching.
 The district administration is working on a war footing and treatment is being provided to the injured.
 I am personally monitoring it," Soren said in a tweet.